tomkillen/koans-api/README.md

 A REST API designed to promote relaxation, boost self-esteem, improve productivity, enhance physical health, and foster social connections.

+A kōan is a story, dialogue, question, or statement from the Chinese Chan-lore, supplemented with commentaries, that is used in Zen Buddhist practice.

 ## Quick start

 ```shell